Skip to main content

 Written by Support at Healthtech 1

-Updated over 2 weeks ago
+Updated over 3 weeks ago

-Why you should accept Out of Area Patients
+Why accept Out of Area Patients?

-For example, taking patients from a 3 mile radius of your practice instead of 1 mile opens you up to 9x more potential people, assuming uniform distribution.
+Taking patients from a 3 mile radius of your practice instead of 1 mile opens you up to 9x more potential people, assuming uniform distribution.

 Your findings may inform future plans to open new branch sites as you truly expand your footprint.